With Bucs' Tom Brady on verge of playoffs, Patriots done

 CLICK HERE TO GET THE FOX NEWS APP

-But they also lost to Denver, San Francisco and Houston, all of which will be spending the postseason as home, too.
+But they also lost to Denver, San Francisco and Houston, all of which will be spending the postseason at home, too.
 Without Brady, the onus was too heavy on a defense that often was undermanned.
 Without Brady — not to mention Julian Edelman and Rob Gronkowski — there was no one to lift the offense.
 And without Brady, only very rarely was there any significant boost from the coaching staff.

 "It’s felt like we’ve chased it the whole year, whether it’s offense, defense, one play, a missed opportunity on defense, a turnover on offense, it just seems like no matter what, it’s just right out of our reach," McCourty said.
 "That’s how you end up in the position we’re in."